 For the Ph.D. with previous M.S. option, the program of study requires 32 graduate credit hours:

-Any required courses in the Core or a Specialization previously completed by a student may be applied for completion and replaced with another free course of the student’s and committee’s choosing; some courses may be transferred in or shared in accordance to University guidelines.
+Any required courses in the Core classes previously completed by a student may be applied for completion and replaced with another free course of the student’s and committee’s choosing; some courses may be transferred in or shared in accordance to University guidelines.
 Students cannot have more 6xxx level credits then 8xxx credits on their final program of study and the majority of credits must have course code CSE.
 See the Graduate Handbook for additional course policies.

 The CS Core ensures students are prepared for graduate study and have a background in computer theory suitable for a graduate in computer science.